carr-matt/game-night-planner/journals/cedric_stewart.md

 Fused the login/Signup Page into one login page.

 ## 12/8/22
 Added Login and Sign up to the navbar.
+Everything broke and took an hour to fix just for the fix to be restarting my pc.